Step up and spark change with an NPQH from our accredited headship course.

 - Virtual learning groups that connect you with others on the programme online, so an understanding friend is always at your fingertips.

-- In-person learning outside school with current school leaders and education experts.
-There will also be workshops with other teachers on the programme.
+- Where permitted, in-person events with current school leaders and education experts.
+There will also be online workshops with others on the programme.

 Is your school eligible?

-To take part you need to be working at a school that is either a Teach First partner, or eligible to be one.
-That means your school must be in England or Wales and teach a high number of pupils from low-income backgrounds, because we want all our funding to be directed at those who need it most.
+To take part in our NPQH programme you need to be working at a school that is either a Teach First partner, or eligible to be one.
+That means your school must be in England and teach a high number of pupils from low-income backgrounds.
+This is because we want all our funding to be directed at those who need it most.

 Based on these scoring systems, eligible schools must fall under one of these categories: